Wisdom of Commoners

-But we defer to a system in which we believe that only certified authorities are credible.
+We often defer to a mindset in which we believe that only certified authorities are credible.
 There is much evidence to demonstrate the error in this.
 Many of the great thinkers of history were amateurs (Socrates, Darwin and Einstein come to mind).
 Returning to the previous post, drug companies spend a lot of time and money looking through medical customs among indigenous peoples, searching for new pharmaceuticals.

 The pharmaceutical industry might think that looking to non-authorities for medical discoveries is a new idea, but it is not.
 In fact, it was an unschooled commoner who gave the West the foundation of modern medical therapeutics.
 In 1785 William Withering introduced foxgloveDigitalis purpurea tea as a treatment for dropsy,Edema was earlier called ‘dropsy’, a form of the Greek ‘hydrops’, which refers to ‘water’.
 Edema is the accumulation of fluid in the body, typically around the … Continue reading which is a symptom of heart failure.
 What many people do not know is that Withering learned about the treatment from Mother Hutton, a folk herbalist.

-The irony here is large: too often I have seen medical practitioners flick away the input of laypeople, when a laywoman gave us modern medicine.
+The irony here is large.
+Too often, I have seen medical practitioners practice professional arrogance: they flick away the input of laypeople, when a laywoman gave us modern medicine.

 The literature of all disciplines is filled with stories of leaders who added greatly to progress, simply by listening to ‘lay’ people.
 We have talked about the Petraeus/Nagle doctrine which is changing the military, and which originated with the experiences of the grunts on the ground.
 As we move into the future, we need to listen to all reasonable opinions; just because someone is not an authority does not mean we should discard what they have seen.

-American medicine was as arrogant toward Cubans as was American meteorology.
+American professional arrogance in medicine was as strong toward Cubans as was our professional arrogance in meteorology.
 We are taught that Walter Reed discovered that mosquitoes are the vector for yellow fever.
 In his research, Reed constantly cited the work of a Cuban, Carlos Finlay, who had worked out the source.
 Americans ignored Finlay however, and made Reed an international hero.

 We’ve talked about knowledge here, about how we make decisions with closed minds.
 Some of my medical colleagues are delightful, curious, open minded people.
 Others, not so much.
 I have heard there are investment advisers who will not accept doctors as clients because we’re so unreasonable.
-And at times, I have been shocked at how recalcitrant and reactionary my colleagues are whenever someone tries to get them to consider different possibilities.
+At times, I have been shocked at the professional arrogance of my colleagues, how recalcitrant and reactionary they become whenever someone tries to get them to consider different possibilities.
 The results, again, can be disastrous.
 I have no data, but it is my experience that the overwhelming majority of medical malpractice cases do not result because medical or support staff did not know their jobs, but because they would not listen to important information the patient or family was trying to provide.

 Meteorologists, generals, doctors, and scientists are pretty much like the rest of us: they see what they want to see, and dismiss what they do not want to see.
+We all succumb to professional arrogance.
 That is a major theme on this blog, and the caution is that we would do well to keep open minds.